ProjectEvergreen/greenwood/packages/plugin-adapter-netlify/README.md

 }
 ```

+> _Please see caveats section for more information on this feature. 👇_

 ## Netlify CLI / Local Development

 This plugin comes with the Netlify CLI as a dependency to support some local development testing for previewing a Netlify build locally.
 Simply add a script like this to your _package.json_